ClickHouse/clickhouse-docs/docs/en/cloud/security/aws-privatelink.md

 ```

 :::note
-You need at least 1 instance deployed in the region to perform this step
+You need at least 1 instance deployed in the region to perform this step.
 :::

 Get an instance ID from your region.